ebanks31/ReactJS-test-project/README.md

-This is a project that I am learning ReactJS.
+I am creating a test project to learn ReactJS.
-This will be my own home page that will have:
+This will be my own home page that will have the following:

 Offer more detailed explanation of my blog topics.
 Blog URL is located ericbanks31.blogspot.com Link to my github URL